Glen Carberry

-Glen Michael "Judge" Carberry (April 10, 1896 – February 19, 1976), sometimes listed as Glenn Carberry, was an American football player.
+Glen Michael "Judge" Carberry (April 10, 1896 – February 19, 1976), sometimes listed as Glenn Carberry, was an American football player and coach.

 Early years, military, and college

 A native of Ames, Iowa, he played college football for Notre Dame and was captain of the 1922 Notre Dame Fighting Irish football team.

 He also served in the infantry in World War I, attained the rank of lieutenant.
 After 11 months of service in France, he was injured in the explosion of an ammunition dump and was hospitalized for three weeks.
 He suffered a shattered ear drum.

 Professional football

 He also played professional football in the National Football League (NFL) as an end for the Buffalo All-Americans in 1923, the Buffalo Bisons in 1924, and the Cleveland Bulldogs in 1925.
 He was selected by Guy Chamberlin to the 1923 All-Pro Team.

 Coaching career

 Carberry was the head coach of the St. Bonaventure football team in 1924 and 1925.
 He then joined Jim Crowley's staff at Michigan Agricultural, serving as line coach.
 When Crowley moved to Fordham in 1933, Carberry followed and served as Fordham's line coach.
 At Fordham, Carberry helped developed the offensive line that became known as the Seven Blocks of Granite.